RahasoftBwire/CHAMAlink/FINAL_RELEASE_SUMMARY.md

-# 🏆 CHAMAlink - Final Release Summary
+# 🏆 Bwire Finance Cloud - Final Release Summary

 ## 🎯 Mission Accomplished - All Requirements Delivered

-This document confirms the successful completion of all requested features and fixes for the CHAMAlink platform.
+This document confirms the successful completion of all requested features and fixes for the Bwire Finance Cloud platform.
 Every item from your original lists has been addressed and implemented.

 ## ✅ Advanced Features Dropdown - 100% Functional